A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Introduction

-In this paper, we consider a \gls{cv2n} application supported by mobile edge computing resources located across multiple \glspl{pop} distributed throughout the metropolitan area of a city.
-We assume that application tasks per vehicle can be processed at any \gls{pop}, taking into consideration respective network and performance overheads.
-The corresponding resource allocation problem consists of two intertwined decisions, namely: \begin{enumerate} \item \textit{Task Placement}: decide where (i.e., in which \gls{pop}) to process the application tasks (e.g., decoding, sensor data processing, etc.) for each vehicle, given the availability of computing resources in each \gls{pop}; \item \textit{Scaling}: decide upon vertically scaling the resources at each \gls{pop}, to support all respective tasks allocated per \gls{pop}. \end{enumerate}
+In this paper, we consider a C-V2N application supported by edge computing resources spanning multiple \glspl{pop} distributed throughout the metropolitan area of a city.
+We assume that application tasks per vehicle can be offloaded to any \gls{pop} which are interconnected throughout the city networks.
+In order to avoid degradation in the C-V2N application performance we need to address efficiently the resource allocation problem that consists of: \begin{enumerate} \item \textit{Task Placement}: deciding where (i.e., in which \gls{pop}) to process the application tasks (e.g., decoding, sensor data processing, etc.) for each vehicle, given the availability of computing resources in each \gls{pop}; \item \textit{Scaling}: vertically scaling application resources at each \gls{pop}, to support offloaded tasks in a cost-efficient manner. \end{enumerate}

-The state-of-the-art in this area so far addresses these problems separately.
-However, these decisions are deeply coupled and dependent on each other.
-On one hand task placement determines the processing load and in turn resource demands for each PoP that drive scaling decisions, while on the other hand scaling decides the available computing resources per PoP that is further used as input for taking task placement decisions.
-Furthermore, in such a system the vehicle arrival process is dynamic.
-As a result the \gls{cv2n} application load changes dynamically and hence the processing load as well as the resource demand per PoP varies over time.
-Moreover, task placement decisions may not only depend on the proximity of a car to a PoP.
-Assuming that performance requirements are met, it might be more cost efficient to process a vehicle's application tasks not in the \gls{pop} in its vicinity, if that particular \gls{pop} is currently overloaded and would need to scale its resources as a result of such placement.
+These decisions are interdependent.
+On one hand the placement of application tasks determines the computing requirements per \gls{pop}, that drive scaling decisions.
+On the other hand scaling decisions define the maximum available computing resources per \gls{pop} that is further used as input for deciding on task placement.
+Moreover, the C-V2N application load fluctuates due to the dynamic flow of vehicle traffic.
+This leads to computing requirements per \gls{pop} that vary over time.
+Furthermore, task placement decisions may not always depend on a vehicle's proximity to a \glspl{pop}.
+As long as delay requirements are met, it may be more cost-effective to process a vehicle's tasks at a \gls{pop} outside its immediate vicinity—particularly in cases where such a decision would lead to resource scaling.

-Furthermore, it is almost impossible to the meet real time requirements of \gls{cv2n} applications using traditional optimization solutions based on centralized approaches.
-This is mainly due to the fact that (i) the information regarding the workload and resource dynamics of the \glspl{pop} can not be (centrally) updated in a timely and synchronized manner, especially considering a city-wide application scenario with heavy (road) traffic where the \glspl{pop} are fully dispersed throughout the city; (ii) centralized-computed decisions may not be communicated and enforced at each PoP on time, depending on the status of signalling channels, and (iii) traditional optimization techniques fail to address such problems at large scale especially considering a finer granularity of the time scales in seconds or even milliseconds.